Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model: Proposed Approach

 Consequently, the product $\mathbf{V}^{(1)} \mathbf{h}$ equals to

-The output $\mathbf{o}^{(1)}$ of this layer is used as the input of $\mathcal{T}(\cdot)$ so that $\mathcal{T}(\mathbf{o}^{(1)})$ generates the linear component of the spectrum, and $\mathbf{o}^{(1)}$ is also used as the input of the nonlinear component defined by a fully connected network.
+Vectors $\{h_i\mathbf{v}_i^{(1)}\}_{i=1}^R$ are generated as estimates of the endmembers weighted by the associated abundances.
+The output $\mathbf{o}^{(1)}$ of this layer is used as the input of $\mathcal{T}(\cdot)$ so that $\mathcal{T}(\mathbf{o}^{(1)})$ generates the linear component of the spectrum, and $\mathbf{o}^{(1)}$ is also used as the input of the nonlinear component defined by a fully connected network without bias weights.
 This nonlinear component of decoder is designed to represent the nonlinear interactions among the endmembers weighted by the associated abundances.
-Studies show that a neural network with two hidden layers can represent arbitrary nonlinear relation among the input.
-In our scheme, we use two hidden layers to learn the nonlinear relation among the endmembers.
+Studies show that a neural network with two hidden layers can represent arbitrary nonlinear relation among the input~\cite{goodfellow2016deep}.
+In our scheme, we use two hidden layers to learn the nonlinear relation among the endmembers, since very high-order photon interactions, though may exist, are usually weak in practice.
 To avoid over-fitting, a parameter norm penalty is added to the weights of the nonlinear component.
 We shall elaborate this parameter penalty in the next subsection.
-This network thus learns the nonlinearity from the data and models all nonlinear interactions among $\{h_1\mathbf{v}^{(1)}_i\}_{i=1}^R$.
+This network thus learns the nonlinearity from the data and models all nonlinear interactions among $\{h_i\mathbf{v}^{(i)}_i\}_{i=1}^R$.
 Finally, the outputs of these two parallel structures are added to reconstruct the estimate $\hat{\mathbf{x}}$ by:

 The energy of component $\hat{\mathbf{x}}_{\text{nlin}}$ allows to indicate where the nonlinear effects spatially appear, which can be useful in many applications.